studerw/td-ameritrade-client/README.md

 </amtd>
 ```

 In java, you will get a `QuoteResponse` pojo.
-All of the resonse objects extend the base `BaseTda`
+All of the response objects extend the base `BaseTda`
 which has convenience methods:

 * `getOriginalXml` - get the XML as above, though shouldn't be needed except for special purposes.